Table of Contents

 NPC Brain Loop

-NPC templates can bind a Lua brain through brain:
+NPC templates bind a Lua brain through the canonical ai object:

 {